superfletch42/Second_Website-Slay_the_spire/planning_template.md

 Why these fonts: Playfair gives sophistication for café names and headings.
 Open Sans is highly readable for reviews and information.]

 Your fonts:
-- Headings:
+- Headings: Trebuchet MS Arial, sans-serif
-- Body text:
+- Body text: Ariel Helventica, Sans-serif
-- Special text (if needed):
+- Special text (if needed): None

 Why these fonts work:

+They look nice

 ---